wxt-dev/wxt/docs/guide/essentials/config/build-mode.md

 # Build Modes

-Because WXT is powered by Vite, supports [modes](https://vite.dev/guide/env-and-mode.html#modes) in the same way.
+Because WXT is powered by Vite, it supports [modes](https://vite.dev/guide/env-and-mode.html#modes) in the same way.

 When running any dev or build commands, pass the `--mode` flag: